GfSE/SpecIF/documentation/06_SpecIF_Model_Integration_Guide_for_BPMN.md

 | group<sup>5</sup> | [SpecIF:Collection](https://specif.de/apps/view#import=../examples/Vocabulary.specifz;view=doc;node=N-MCUw5EHwNYxa9wqMtctM4J2A2G8) |

 Where:
-- For all entities in the left column the namespace 'bpmn:' is used
+- For all entities in the left column the namespace 'bpmn:' is used.
 - The original model element type is stored in a property named _dcterms:type_.

 Comments: